Didié Angan

-Didié Angan (born 27 December 1974) is a former Ivorian footballer who played as a defender.
+Didié Angan (born 27 December 1974 at Anyama) is a former Ivorian footballer who played as a defender.

 Club career

 In May 1995, while playing for the Paris Saint-Germain reserve team, he tried out for Stade Lavallois with a view to a possible loan.
 Denis Troch, the coach at Stade Lavallois, was pleased with the results, but the experiment went nowhere.
 Angan previously played for Stade Briochin and OGC Nice in Ligue 2.

 International career

 He represented Ivory Coast in the 1998 and 2000 African Cup of Nations.